Allows standardization and management of economic assumptions across an organization.

 CLMs can be utilized inside Project Scenario Lookup Tables.

-Company Level Scenario Lookup Tables are not compatible with CLMS at this time.
+Company Level Scenario Lookup Tables are not compatible with CLMs at this time.

-The Link to ECL functionality that exists in the Dates model does not exist for Company Level Dates models.
+The link to ECL functionality that exists in the Dates Model does not exist for Company Level Dates Models.

 Commonly Asked Questions: